 For students at a distance, the PSR DMin requires that students be present at least each January for on-campus course requirements.

-In Year 1: Students should plan to be at PSR two weeks in January to take DM 6000 DMin Seminar which span over two weeks with time in between to use our libraries and resources.
+In Year 1: Students should plan to be at PSR two weeks in January to take DM 6000 DMin Seminar which spans over two weeks with time in between to use our libraries and resources.

-For every year after Year 1: Students should plan to be at PSR one week in January to take the DM 6021 DMin Annual Continuation Seminar
+For every year after Year 1: Students should plan to be at PSR one week in January to take the DM 6021 DMin Annual Continuation Seminar.

 The rest of your courses may be taken in online or blended format.
 For more information on these formats, visit the Flexible Learning page.
 Keep in mind that all 8000 level courses are online, but for DMin students, you should choose 8400-8699 level courses.
 While we have a limited set of 8400-8699 level courses, you may in some cases with the approval of the instructor and your advisor also upgrade the level of most courses that are 1000-3999 level (or 8100-8399 level for online courses) by: